realXtend/doc/netgames/api_complexity_analysis.rst

 Introduction
 ============

+Networked application programming is generally more complex than standalone software development.
+The developer typically needs to deal with events, conflicts and error conditions originating from other parts of the distributed system as well as the local user.
+This is emphasized in multiuser real-time systems compared to the relatively leisurely request-response interaction patterns of most client-server applications.
+Developing a massively multiplayer online game (MMOG) has been stated to typically take two to three times as long as creating and launching a single-player game [middleware]_.

 Higher level abstractions in software are a common way to attempt to ease application development.
 Regarding networking, libraries exist to simplify managing connections and messaging.
 On a even higher level,